NicholasSinigaglia/Dynamic_MacArthur_Consumer_Resource_model/README.md

 In the notebook are reproduced many simulation which are presented by the authors in the additional materials (called "Extra" in the notebook) of the article.
 In the notebook there is a visualization of how metabolic strategies evolve with time, this is a little contribution of mine in addition to what is presented in the article.
 * figD3.png  : consumers density over time, a simulation of the new dynamic model introduced in the paper
+* figD5.png  : symplex representation of the metabolic strategies of previous simulation
 * figD1.png  : consumers density over time, a simulation of MacArthur CR model with same parameters of the previous simulation: there is no dynamic adaptation here and many species died.
 * gif1.ipynb : an example of a gif obtained with the presented code